top_page.php

 in table RTW2_2 it is called ID.

-In the forms to fill entries for each table, the last number used is given.
-The RECORD_NUMBER or ID for each new entry is that Number or ID incremented by +1.
+For each table, the last RECORD NEMBER and ID already used is given.
+The RECORD_NUMBER or ID for the new entry is that RECORD-NUMBER or ID incremented by +1.

 Note that in this context, the words: FLIGHT_NUMBER and RECORD_NUMBER are identical.